panahbiru/Panada/README.md

-> This repo is contain of Panada version 1 forked from https://github.com/panada/, maintained to be compatibility to PHP 7.3
+> This repo is contain of Panada version 1 forked from https://github.com/panada/, maintained to be compatible to PHP 7.3

 About Panada
 ------------